 DynamoDB auto scaling will change the read and write capacity of your table based on request volume.
 Using an AWS Identity and Access Management (AWS IAM) role called DynamoDBAutoscaleRole, DynamoDB will manage the auto scaling process on your behalf.
 DynamoDB creates this role for you the first time you enable auto scaling in an account.

 f.
-Scroll down the screen past Secondary indexes, Provisioned capacity, and Auto Scaling to the Create button.
+Scroll down the screen past Secondary indexes, Provisioned capacity, and Tags to the Create table button.
 We won't change these settings for the tutorial.

 Congratulations!
 You have created a NoSQL table using the DynamoDB console.